technisekai/kapan-lagi-youniverse/README.md

 With this hashrow, the script can re-run in certain partition without get duplicate data because it will insert data if the hashrow is not exists.

+This script also automatically handle creating schema and table schema also generating complex query to re-usable in other task.

 ![alt text](image-2.png)

 When creating metrics, there are condition when the raw data are late arriving.
 To get late arriving data, use the `_updated_at` column to filter the new data (`_updated_at` is when the data ingest to data warehouse, so even the `event_timestamp` is 2 Nov if it ingest to data warehouse at 3 Nov it will 3 Nov).
-Use grouping and sum with `event_timestamp` and `content_id` columns as a key.
+Use grouping with `event_timestamp` and `content_id` columns as a key then counting and filter to calculate metrics.
 When `event_timestamp` and `content_id` is exists in mart table then update the existing data with `old data + new data` else just insert the new data into mart table.

 ### Suggestion
 - Partition: use `_updated_at` as partition with day level to reduce cost because the `_updated_at` is column that often we use to filter data to create metrics